PhD (School of Management)

 Tuition fees are subject to review for students starting their course in subsequent years.
 See our Fees and Financial Support website for more details.

-Two available for February 2017 intake.
+Four available for October 2017 intake.
 See the Scholarships website for more information.

 Funding available from the Economic and Social Research Council as part of the White Rose Doctoral Training Partnership.
 Find out more on the Scholarships website.